jaydenmilne/steamsync/README.md

 steamsync is an app to import your Epic Games Store games into Steam as shortcuts, to allow you to use Remote Play and Steam Input with your EGS library.

-You can either use the app, described below, or the [CLI version](steamsync-library/README.md) if you are the ultimate hackerman.
+You can either use the app, described below, or the [CLI version](steamsync-library/README.md) (available on PIP) if you are the ultimate hackerman.

 ## Using The App
 ### Installation